Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/1-getting-started.md

 ### Vitis Integrated Design Environment and Vivado Design Suite

 Ensure that you have the Vitis&trade; 2020.2 software development platform installed.
 The Vitis IDE is a Xilinx unified tool which comes with all the hardware and software as a package.
-If you install the Vitis IDE, you will automatically get both the Vivado&reg; Design Suite and the Vitis IDE.
+If you install the Vitis IDE, you will automatically get both the Vivado&reg; Design Suite and the Vitis development tools.
 You do not have to make any extra selections in the installer.

  >***Note*:** Visit <https://www.xilinx.com/support/download.html> to confirm that you have the latest tools version.